 - 1 cup green olives, pitted and halved

 - 1 medium navel orange, peeled, segmented, membranes removed

 - 2 lbs cod fillets (or any firm white fish), cut into 2-inch pieces

 - 1/4 cup of fresh dill, chopped, or 1 Tbsp dried dill

-2 Add the fish to the pan.
+3 Add the fish: Add the fish to the pan.
 Spoon sauce over the fish.
 Cover and cook for an additional 7 minutes, until the fish is just cooked through.
-Sprinkle with dill and serve.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Cod with Tomato and Orange on Simply Recipes.
 Thank you!Print